 Another option is full-time day care for children from ages 1 to 3 in private homes.
 Though normally not run by persons with formal education in pre-school care, family day care centres receive guidance and assistance from trained personnel.
-In 2013, there were 11 private and 5 municipal family day care centres in Asker.
-For more information, please contact Familiebarnehagene, Askerjordet 2, 1383 Asker.
-Tel.
-66 90 95 50 or firstname.lastname@example.org.
+There are 7 private and 1 municipal family day care centres in Asker.
+For more information, please contact Familiebarnehagene, Telephone 481 30 056.

-The maximum price per child for full-time day care, whether municipal or private, is NOK 2,330 per child.
+The maximum price per child for full-time day care, whether municipal or most of private, is NOK 2 440 per child.
+From 1st of May the price is NOK 2 580 per child.
 An additional monthly fee for food comes on top of this, ranging from NOK 100 to NOK 500.
 There is a discount of 30% for the second child and a discount of 50% for the third child.

 The links in the right hand column of this page provide a good overview of the names, addresses, telephone numbers and a comparison of fees for all private and municipal day care centres in Asker.

 These are drop-in centres for parents who are at home with their children during the day, providing an opportunity to meet other parents and for children to find playmates.
 There are three open day cares in Asker.
 All are run by qualified pre-school teachers and there are no fees or registration.